Which of the following compounds is not considered a Brønsted-Low... | Channels for Pearson+

 1

-Consider CH₃COOH (acetic acid): This compound can donate a proton from its carboxylic acid group, thus qualifying as a Brønsted-Lowry acid.
+Consider CH₃COOH (acetic acid), which is a weak acid but can still donate a proton, making it a Brønsted-Lowry acid.

-Evaluate H₂SO₄ (sulfuric acid): This is a strong acid that can donate protons, particularly from its first dissociation, confirming it as a Brønsted-Lowry acid.
+Look at HCl (hydrochloric acid), a strong acid that easily donates a proton, fitting the definition of a Brønsted-Lowry acid.

-Analyze NH₃ (ammonia): Ammonia is a base that accepts protons rather than donating them, which means it does not fit the definition of a Brønsted-Lowry acid.
+Evaluate NH₃ (ammonia), which is typically known as a Brønsted-Lowry base because it accepts protons rather than donating them.
+Therefore, NH₃ does not fit the definition of a Brønsted-Lowry acid.

 Watch next